ForPaperSubmissions/Attributed_Hypergraph_Representation_for_Clustering_Code/README.md

 The --dataset argument should be one of the available datasets.<br/>

 Other parameters are optional:<br/>
 --alpha: The restart probability in the $\alpha, \gamma$-hypergraph random walk.
-Default value is 0.2.<br/>
+The default value is 0.2.<br/>
 --gamma: The maximum length of $\alpha, \gamma$-hypergraph random walk.
-Default value is 2.<br/>
+The default value is 2.<br/>
 --tau: The number of spanning forest sparsification iterations.
-Default value is 3.<br/>
+The default value is 3.<br/>
 --timer: A boolean variable.
 Set to True to calculate the average running time of the algorithm.
-Default value is False.<br/>
+The default value is False.<br/>

-Run the method GRC+ by going the folder GRCPLUS/ then executing<br/>
+Run the method GRC+ by going to the folder GRCPLUS/ then executing<br/>
 python train.py --dataset coau_cora<br/>
 The --dataset argument should be one of the available datasets.<br/>